bartw/repend/thewatcher/README.md

 https://www.youtube.com/watch?v=04seFO6BEmw

-Move package.json and index.js to new server folder
+Create a server folder and move package.json and index.js to this folder.

+Add a dev dependency to nodemon and change the start script to use nodemon.

 ```json
 "scripts": {